Psi Warrior Fighter Subclass Guide

 We’ve looked at the Psi warrior on its own merit, and it’s a pretty great subclass.
 Now, let’s look at it compared to everything else that’s out there.

-The first place I want to start has nothing to do with all of the fantastical psychic abilities of this subclass.
-No, we’re looking at the fighter who, unfortunately, all other fighters need to be compared against.
 Since the Battle Master is hands down the best fighter subclass to date, it’s no surprise we’d want to see how things stack up.

 Interestingly, these two martial archetypes are extremely similar, even if they’re thematically very different.
 Both classes use a pool of dice to activate numerous abilities, including increased attack damage and protecting your allies.